Extended-Hitsplats/extended-hitsplats/README.md

-# Example
+# Extended Hitsplats
-An example greeter plugin
+This plugin will let you see more than four hitsplats on a character